 However, owning the perfect beach home isn’t as simple as picking any old house on the beach.
 There are a lot of factors to consider, some of which few people ever think about.

 This article will examine these critical factors and offer tips for buying a beach house.
 We want you to be 100% sure about your investment so you can get the home of your dreams and live with no regrets!

 Foremost, assuming you aren’t paying cash for a home on the beach, you need to know what you can afford.

 This is an often overlooked aspect of buying a home.
-People do some rough calculations and assume they will be approved for a certain amount.
-However, you won’t be certain until you get pre-approved.
+People do rough calculations and assume they will be approved for a certain amount.
+However, you won’t be confident until you get pre-approved.

-The last thing you want to do is find the perfect home and find out you’re not qualified for it.
+The last thing you want to do is find the perfect home and find out you’re not qualified.
 Get pre-approved for a mortgage amount.
-Even if you don’t end up using that lender, you’ll have a baseline figure.
+Even if you don’t use that lender, you’ll have a baseline figure.

 We also recommend not maxing out your limit, as you never know what other surprises may come up!
 You also never want to be in a tight position.